LearnChemE/LearnChemE.github.io/README.md

 `/website_resources/` contains an application that displays YouTube videos as a pop-up window to be viewed while using simulations.

-`/wides/` contains virtual laboratories currently in progress
+`/wides/` contains virtual laboratories currently in progress.